neotheprogramist/http-prover/bin/cairo-prove/README.md

 `--prover-access-key` (PROVER_ACCESS_KEY): Provides the access key required to authenticate with the prover service.
 This argument must be private key in hex format

 `--wait` (WAIT, default: false): A flag that determines whether the application should wait for the prover's response synchronously.
 If set to true, the application will block until the prover completes its task, if set to false it ends and returns job, which can be retrived with `get-job` endpoint
+`--sse ` (SSE, default: false): A flag which determines if we want to poll for result or use SSE endpoint, by default it polls.

 Each of these arguments can be set via command-line flags or environment variables, allowing for flexible configuration depending on your deployment environment and needs.